Dayold chicks

 Pitfalls of chicks to be aware of

-We don’t offer a return on chicks that are sold as unsexed.
-If you want a hen guarantee then you will need to wait until the chicks are roughly 6-8 weeks old before purchasing.
-This means they are beyond the fluffy stage but they do look quite cute in terms of they are just diddy versions of the older birds.
+How early can you sex a chicken?
+It depends on the breed.
+Some breeds are easy at 3 weeks, whereas some are impossible until some weeks later.
+We don’t offer a return on chicks that we sell as unsexed.
+If you want a hen guarantee, then you will need to wait until the chicks are roughly 6-8 weeks old before purchasing.
+This means they are beyond the fluffy stage but they still look quite cute because they are diddy versions of the older birds.
+We could sell male chicks like some other breeders do and promise that we have sold hens, but it is not our way.
+Honesty is important and our customers appreciate that.

 Scroll to Top